yangasdumo/KamvasCattery/bookings_cost/readme.md

-# They write unit tests for this
+# Tests the bookingCost function

 We created a function called `bookingCost` (in the `bookings.js` file) that takes in a booking requests to Kamva's Cattery.
 They need this function to help optimize their booking process.